 Ramadan is the ninth month of the Islamic calendar, which is based on lunar cycles.
 It is a sacred period for Muslims during which they abstain from pleasures (including food), pray and come together as families to celebrate.

 With more than three million Muslims living in the UK, the impact of Ramadan spreads far and wide.
 This will include many businesses.
 So with employees feeling the effects of fasting, and requiring increased time for prayer, how should employers handle this?

 As an employer, the best action you can take is to talk to any of your staff who might be affected before Ramadan starts, and agree how best to accommodate their needs.
 While you don’t have a legal obligation to grant requests, there are several ways you could still fall foul of the requirements to avoid discrimination on religious grounds; so be mindful of this.

 Also, be aware that some staff members who would otherwise participate in the fast may not do so for very personal reasons.
 These could include a health condition, medication or a female staff member during her menstrual cycle.
 So tread with caution around these conversations.

-The main Ramadan requests you may face are for flexible working hours, a prayer room (or time off to go and pray), staggered breaks and annual leave.
+The main Ramadan requests you may face are for flexible working hours, staggered breaks and annual leave.
 The key, in most cases is to act reasonably, and not deny a request without good justification.

 Managing Muslims fasting during Ramadan

-Depending on the moon, fasting will begin on the evening of the 5th May in 2019, and lasts for one lunar month.
+Depending on the moon, fasting will begin on the evening of the 23rd April 2020, and lasts for one lunar month.
 Practising Muslims will fast between dawn and sunset each day.
 As summer is almost upon us, that can mean up to 18 hours without being able to eat or drink (or, if applicable, smoke).

 For many fasters, this will lead to lethargy as the day progresses and quite possibly irritability.
 Most of us have experienced feeling ‘hangry’ for far less!